Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 The route is signposted with different types of marks:

-• Red and white lines from Coma de Vaca hut to Ulldeter hut, from Coma de Vaca hut to Vall de Núria, and from Vall de Núria to Queralbs.
+- Red and white lines from Coma de Vaca hut to Ulldeter hut, Coma de Vaca hut to Vall de Núria, and Vall de Núria to Queralbs.

-• From Ulldeter hut to Ras Crançà hut, there are red and white lines until the restaurant Les Marmotes (closed in summer) in Vallter 2000.
-Then, the route is marked with number 3 and cairns.
+- The route from Ulldeter hut to Ras de Crançà hut is marked with red and white lines until the restaurant Les Marmotes (closed in summer) in Vallter 2000.
+Beyond this point, the number 3 and cairns indicate the route.

-• From Ras Crançà hut to Coma de Vaca hut, you’ll find cairns until the mountain pass Coll de Crançà.
+- From Ras de Crançà hut to Coma de Vaca hut, you’ll find cairns until the mountain pass Coll de Crançà.
 Then, follow the red dots.

-It can be tricky to follow the track at some points, like the mountain pass Coll de La Geganta or when leaving the Ras de Crançà hut.
+Following the track at some points, like the mountain pass Coll de La Geganta or when leaving the Ras de Crançà hut, can be tricky.
 So, it’s wise to pack a map of the area.
-We suggest to buy it online, but you can also find it in some bookstores in Barcelona or around the region.
+We suggest buying it online, but you can also find it in some bookstores in Barcelona or around the region.

 🧭 Wikilock track